-If you’re considering taking the next step in your vaping journey by trying out a box mod, our digestible safety guide can help.
+If you’re considering taking the next step in your vaping journey by trying out a mod kit, our digestible safety guide can help.
 Read on for everything you need to know from vape battery safety to tank safety!

 Are box mods safe?

-This type of box mod comes with a circuit board and chip set, which works to ensure that safety features are in place whilst vaping.
-Thanks to these features which help to avoid overheating by cutting off the current after 10 seconds, box mods of this kind are more accessible to both advanced and new vapers alike.
+This type of mod comes with a circuit board and chip set, which works to ensure that safety features are in place whilst vaping.
+Thanks to these features which help to avoid overheating by cutting off the current after 10 seconds, they are more accessible to both advanced and new vapers alike.

 That being said, mech mods, or unregulated mods, also have a number of benefits that can appeal to a range of vapers.
 Unregulated mods do not have those in-built safety features, nor do they have the option to customise the device.
 This means that whilst there’s no need to amend settings for the perfect temperature, there are also no features to prevent the device from overheating.